GK Chronicle GK Chronicle

 42nd Amendment was challenged in Mineral Mills case in 1980.
 Supreme Court upheld the judgement of Keshavananda Bharathi case and declared that any Amendment restricting the judicial review of Supreme court is unconstitutional and invalid.

-It also held that if any laws are made to implement the Directive Principles under Articles 39B and 39C, they are valid even though they are violating fundamental rights like Articles 14 and 19.
+It also held that if any laws are made to implement the Directive Principles under Articles 39B and 39C, they are valid even though they are violating fundamental rights enshrined in Articles 14, 19 and 31.

 Now, only Articles 39B and 39C have Primacy over fundamental rights but not the other directive principles.
 As a result, the Supreme Court restricted the scope of Article 31C and it will have the same effect prior to 1976.
 So, 42nd Amendment was got struck down.